 2. Educated by Tara Westover:

-This coming of age story will be one of your favorite books you read this year.
+This coming of age story will be one of the books that sticks with you the most this year.
 Imagine growing up in the mountains of Idaho with survivalist parents.
 Having no medical care, no education, and no knowledge of the outside world.
 The main character of the novel paints a picture of this reality and demonstrates tremendous courage on her journey to seek an education and attend college.
-However, she reaches a point where she questions her education and wonders if she’s gone to far… a MUST read.
+However, she reaches a point where she questions her education and wonders if she’s gone too far… a MUST read.
+While I call this a must-read, I do so having not loved the book.
+It sounds contradictory I know!
+It is a must-read because the true story is so unbelievable.
+However, I struggled with the story at times because it seemed to me that the author’s mindset didn’t ultimately change too much by the end.
+It’s definitely worth debating!

 3. Emergency Contact by Mary H. K. Choi: